saadyousuf45/Age-Attire-Gender-Detection-and-Classification/README.md

 ## Features

-- Feature 1: Brief description of feature 1.
+- Feature 1: Implementation of trained algorithms on 10 different object detectors.
-- Feature 2: Brief description of feature 2.
+- Feature 2: Dataset of images, with faces, identified with age and gender also accompanying all attire labels.
-- Feature 3: Brief description of feature 3.
+- Feature 3: SubDataset

 ## Prerequisites